jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

 This is another factor of 10 faster than the memoryview benchmark above!
 Essentially, what this is telling us is that creating a memoryview slice takes about 0.02 / 500,000 = 40 nanoseconds on our machine.
-This is extremely fast, but because we're performing this operation half a million times, it's significant compared to the rest of our computation.
-If our vectors were, say, length 1000, this cost may not be a significant difference.
+This is extremely fast, but because we're performing this operation half a million times, the cost of the allocations is significant compared to the rest of our computation.
+If our vectors were, say, length 1000, this cost may not be a significant percentage of the total cost.

 So what are we left with?
 Do we need to use raw pointers in all circumstances when working with collections of small vectors?
 Perhaps not.